Skip to Main Content

 Where the Western Suburbs Take Dinner Seriously

 La Grange sits roughly 15 miles west of downtown Chicago on the BNSF Metra line, close enough to the city to feel its culinary pull, far enough that its dining scene has developed its own character rather than simply mirroring the Loop's.
-The village's compact downtown — anchored by LaGrange Road — has accumulated a range of restaurants over the years, from neighborhood Italian like Lucca's Pizzeria & Ristorante to the globally inflected Kama Bistro.
+The village's compact downtown, anchored by LaGrange Road, has accumulated a range of restaurants over the years, from neighborhood Italian like Lucca's Pizzeria & Ristorante to the globally inflected Kama Bistro.
 What the area has historically lacked is a kitchen that takes its sourcing and culinary framework as seriously as the better dining rooms in the city proper.
 Prasino, at 93 LaGrange Rd, positions itself within that gap.

 The name itself signals something: prasino is Greek for green, a reference that points toward an ingredient-driven philosophy rather than a geography or a founder's surname.
-In the American dining context, that kind of naming convention became a marker of a particular moment in restaurant culture , roughly the mid-2000s through the 2010s , when kitchens began treating their sourcing commitments as central to identity rather than as a footnote on the menu.
+In the American dining context, that kind of naming convention became a marker of a particular moment in restaurant culture, roughly the mid-2000s through the 2010s, when kitchens began treating their sourcing commitments as central to identity rather than as a footnote on the menu.
 It placed restaurants like this in conversation with a broader national movement, even when the address was a suburb rather than a flagship urban corridor.

 Ingredient-Conscious Cooking and Its American Arc

 The broader current that Prasino represents has deep roots in American dining.
 The farm-to-table framework that now shapes menus from Blue Hill at Stone Barns in Tarrytown to Single Thread Farm in Healdsburg began as a reaction against industrialized supply chains and settled into mainstream acceptance over the course of two decades.
-By the time it reached suburban dining rooms in the greater Chicago area, it had shifted from avant-garde statement to considered baseline , something diners expected rather than discovered.
+By the time it reached suburban dining rooms in the greater Chicago area, it had shifted from avant-garde statement to considered baseline, something diners expected rather than discovered.

 Chicago itself has been a significant node in that evolution.
 Alinea redrew the boundary of what technical ambition in an American kitchen could look like; in a different register, restaurants across the city's neighborhoods built quieter traditions around seasonal cooking, regional producers, and menus that changed with the market rather than the calendar year.
 The western suburbs, served by Metra commuters who eat in the city during the week and closer to home on weekends, eventually developed enough appetite for that approach to sustain it at the neighborhood level.

 Prasino's position in La Grange reflects that suburban maturation.
-It is not trying to replicate what The French Laundry in Napa or Le Bernardin in New York City do at the leading of the destination-dining tier.
-Its peer set is a different category: the thoughtful neighborhood restaurant that takes its kitchen seriously without requiring a special-occasion budget or a reservation made three months in advance.
+It is not trying to replicate what The French Laundry in Napa or Le Bernardin in New York City do at the top of the destination-dining tier.
+Its comparable set is a different category: the thoughtful neighborhood restaurant that takes its kitchen seriously without requiring a special-occasion budget or a reservation made three months in advance.
 In a suburb where the default dining options often skew toward chains or casual Italian, that positioning carries real weight.

 La Grange's Dining Scene in Context